skid88/Classcharts/README.md

 - **Description**: Full task description (HTML formatting removed for readability).
 - **Filtering**: Use the Configuration menu to hide completed tasks to keep your "To-Do" list clear.
 ---

-🎭 Behaviour Tracking Keep track of student conduct, achievements, and recent awards directly in your dashboard.Behaviour Balance: A net score sensor (Positive points minus Negative points).Total Points: A cumulative sensor for all positive points earned.Recent Activity Feed: Detailed logs of recent behaviour events, including the reason, the teacher involved, and the timestamp.Top Achievements: Automatically identifies and lists the most frequent reasons for positive awards.📊 Behaviour EntitiesEntity IDDescriptionsensor.class_charts_[name]_behaviour_balanceThe current net behaviour score.sensor.class_charts_[name]_behaviour_pointsTotal cumulative positive points.
+🎭 Behaviour Tracking
----
+- Keep track of student conduct, achievements, and recent awards directly in your dashboard.Behaviour Balance: A net score sensor (Positive points minus Negative points).Total Points: A cumulative sensor for all positive points earned.Recent Activity Feed: Detailed logs of recent behaviour events, including the reason, the teacher involved, and the timestamp.Top Achievements: Automatically identifies and lists the most frequent reasons for positive awards.

 ## 📊 Available Entities